Superflare: Nitrate concentrations in polar ice

 When solar energetic particles reach the Earth's atmosphere they cause ionisation that creates nitric oxide (NO) and other reactive nitrogen species, which then precipitate out in the form of nitrates.
 Since all energetic charged particles are deflected to a greater or lesser extent by the geomagnetic field, they enter preferentially at the polar latitudes; since high latitudes also contain permanent ice, it is natural to look for the nitrate signature of particle events in ice cores.
 A study of a Greenland ice core extending back to 1561 AD achieved resolutions of 10 or 20 samples a year, allowing in principle the detection of single events.
 Precise dates (within one or two years) can be achieved by counting annual layers in the cores, checked by identification of deposits associated with known volcanic eruptions.
 The core contained an annual variation of nitrate concentration, accompanied by a number of 'spikes' of different amplitudes.
 The strongest of these in the entire record was dated to within a few weeks of the Carrington event of 1859.
-However, other events can produce nitrate spikes, including biomass burning which also produces enhanced ammonium concentrations.
-An examination of fourteen ice cores from Antarctic and Arctic regions showed large nitrate spikes: however, none of them were dated to 1859 other than the one already mentioned, and that one seems to be too soon after the Carrington event and too short to be explained by it.
+Other events can produce nitrate spikes, however, including biomass burning that also produces enhanced ammonium concentrations.
+An examination of fourteen ice cores from Antarctic and Arctic regions showed large nitrate spikes: none of them were dated to 1859 other than the one already mentioned, and that one seems to be too soon after the Carrington event and too short to be explained by it.
 All such spikes were associated with ammonium and other chemical indicators of combustion.
 The conclusion is that nitrate concentrations cannot be used as indicators of historic solar activity.